theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 ;
 ```

-So let’s look at the data ordered by the enum:
+So let's look at the data ordered by the enum:

     % SELECT name, eye_color FROM faces ORDER BY eye_color;
       name  | eye_color